JouleYuan/IoT-Platform/README.md

 ### Website

-You can visit http://47.100.55.98/ if you haven't finish the build process.
+You can visit ~~http: // 47.100.55.98/~~ (not available currently), if you haven't finish the build process.

 #### Login